 - Use vibrating sonic brushes.
 Vibrating sonic brushes are great for caring for veneers, these brushes have soft bristles that vibrate removing plaque and other food particles that lodge on the veneer surface and on areas in between.
 Avoid using ultrasonic scalers as these types of brushes have metal tips.
 The metal tips can damage the margin of the veneers and the dental bonding as well.

-For more on dental veneers, you can visit dental veneers in Liverpool, where they offer quality cosmetic dental services.
+For more on dental veneers, you can visit, where they offer quality cosmetic dental services.

 This article is written by John Stains, author of different articles on cosmetic dentistry.
 John tackles different topics on cosmetic dentistry, including offering how to tips and advices for patients who have undergone certain cosmetic procedures.